-- a.
-Enlist different concepts of green technologies in a project - b.
-Understand the principles of Energy efficient technologies - c.
-Estimate the carbon credits of various activities - d.
-Identify the importance of life cycle assessment - e.
-Recognize the benefits of green fuels with respect to sustainable development.
+- Enlist different concepts of green technologies in a project a. - Understand the principles of Energy efficient technologies - Estimate the carbon credits of various activities c. - Identify the importance of life cycle assessment - Recognize the benefits of green fuels with respect to sustainable development.

-Introduction : Green Technology - definition- Importance - Historical evolution - advantages and disadvantages of green technologies-factors affecting green technologies- Role of Industry, Government and Institutions - Industrial Ecology - role of industrial ecology in green technology.
+Introduction: Green Technology - definition- Importance - Historical evolution - advantages and disadvantages of green technologies-factors affecting green technologies- Role of Industry, Government and Institutions -Industrial Ecology - role of industrial ecology in green technology.